Training Quantum Boltzmann Machines with the $\beta$-Variational Quantum Eigensolver: Rank-one QBM training

 For targets encoding classical data, the QBM usually converges to a rank-one solution.
 Thus, one may wonder if it is possible to train the QBM using only the ground state to approximate the gradient.
 This would provide an opening to using various methods of ground state approximation.
 We find that using a rank-one approximation does not work in general due to problematic level crossings.
 As the QBM converges, level crossings between the ground state and the first excited state can occur.
 Consequentially, the ground state approximation of the gradient changes drastically between two iterations.
 This is troublesome if the gradient after the level crossing again directs the model back over the level crossing.
 In such a case, one can only converge closer to the exact point of degeneracy, and at that point, it is not possible to train the QBM further using the ground state approximation.
 Such a case is plotted in Figs.~\ref{fig:rank1_convergence} and~\ref{fig:spectral_gap}.

 One might see the resemblance between the spikes in the norm of the gradient in Fig.~\ref{fig:rank1_convergence}~(inset) and the two spikes in Fig.~\ref{fig:convergence_salamander}~(inset).
 However, they are due to different events.
-For rank-one training in Fig.~\ref{fig:rank1_convergence} the spikes coincide with the level crossings in Fig.~\ref{fig:spectral_gap}.
-Instead, for the truncated-rank $\beta$-VQE in Fig.~\ref{fig:convergence_salamander} there is always a gap as shown in Fig.~\ref{fig:ranks}.
-In this case the spikes are due to the high momentum and variable learning rate that we use during training.
+For rank-one training in Fig.~\ref{fig:rank1_convergence} the spikes coincide with the level crossings shown in in Fig.~\ref{fig:spectral_gap}.
+Instead, for the truncated-rank $\beta$-VQE the system is always gapped.
+In this case, the spikes are due to the high momentum and variable learning rate that we use during training.
 These settings accelerate training, especially for rank-one targets.
 But, sometimes, they cause the QBM to overshoot the optimal point, causing the spikes.

 \FloatBarrier